brendel-group/mission_db/docs/env-vars/README.md

 ## `TEMP_FOLDER`
 #### Default: `tmp`
 Path to folder for temporary files.
-Used when extraction videos from a mcap file.\
+Used when extracting videos from a mcap file.\
 Can be a path relative to the backend root folder (`backend/`).

 ## `STORE_VIDEO_LOCALLY`
 #### Default: `False`
-Enforces storing the extracted Videos in a different Folder and locally (instead of in S3).
+Enforces storing the extracted videos in a different folder and locally (instead of in S3).
 The folder can be selected with the `VIDEO_ROOT` in settings.py

 ## `USE_S3`
 #### Default: `False`